Curriculum Detail - Grade 6

 • Measure and describe physical and chemical properties of matter; describe the relationship between mass, volume and density; find the density of a material; identify phase changes; articulate the composition of substances; understand and describe different chemical reactions

-• Identify the components and origins of the universe; use solar system models to explain and predict eclipses, lunar phases and seasons
+• Identify the components and origins of the universe and use solar system models to explain and predict eclipses, lunar phases and seasons

 • French 1B